Railgun: Theory

 By definition, if a current of one ampere flows in a pair of ideal infinitely long parallel conductors that are separated by a distance of one meter, then the magnitude of the force on each meter of those conductors will be exactly 0.2 micro-newtons.
 Furthermore, in general, the force will be proportional to the square of the magnitude of the current and inversely proportional to the distance between the conductors.
 It also follows that, for railguns with projectile masses of a few kg and barrel lengths of a few m, very large currents will be required to accelerate projectiles to velocities of the order of 1000 m/s.

 A very large power supply, providing on the order of one million amperes of current, will create a tremendous force on the projectile, accelerating it to a speed of many kilometers per second (km/s).
 Although these speeds are possible, the heat generated from the propulsion of the object is enough to erode the rails rapidly.
 Under high-use conditions, current railguns would require frequent replacement of the rails, or to use a heat-resistant material that would be conductive enough to produce the same effect.
 At this time it is generally acknowledged that it will take major breakthroughs in materials science and related disciplines to produce high-powered railguns capable of firing more than a few shots from a single set of rails.
 The barrel must withstand these conditions for up to several rounds per minute for thousands of shots without failure or significant degradation.
 These parameters are well beyond the state of the art in materials science.

-Electromagnetic analysis

-This section presents some elementary analysis of the fundamental theoretical electromagnetic principles that govern the mechanics of railguns.